 Never mind the workout, focus on these job-specific training exercises to improve fitness and reduce injury

 I recently taught a fireground fitness class for a small city fire department.
-This department has three stations and all the firefighters are full time, career.
+This department has three stations and all the firefighters are full-time career.

 Although this is a small department, they received a grant for equipment and had built a good gym.
-But that's where it stopped; this department has mandatory workout time of 60 minutes every shift.
+But that's where it stopped; this department has a mandatory workout time of 60 minutes every shift.